CleverRaven/Cataclysm-DDA/doc/FONT_OPTIONS.md

 ## Hinting

-Hinting is a process of modifying the shapes of the glyphs so that they line up better with the pixels in the display device.
-This improves readability a low resolutions while potentially changing the shape of the glyphs.
+Hinting is the process of modifying the shapes of glyphs so that they line up better with the pixels in the display device.
+This improves readability at low resolutions while potentially changing the shape of the glyphs.
 Six different settings are available:

 ### Default